 In people with HIV, seborrheic dermatitis usually improves with effective antiretroviral therapy.

 Typical treatments include antifungal agents, such as topical ketoconazole.
 Antifungal shampoos can treat seborrheic dermatitis of a person’s scalp.

 Folliculitis is inflammation of the hair follicle.
 A type of folliculitis called eosinophilic folliculitis is associated with HIV, particularly in people with low CD4 counts.

 Several treatments may help, including oral and topical medications such as steroids or antibiotics.
 Antiretroviral therapy tends to greatly reduce or eliminate symptoms.

-The two herpes simplex viruses (1 and 2) can cause painful lesions, known as cold sores or fever blisters, to appear around the mouth.
+The two herpes simplex viruses (1 and 2) can cause painful lesions, known as cold sores or fever blisters, to appear around an individual’s mouth.
 They can also cause painful ulcers around the genitals or anus.

-People who have HIV may find that the herpes simplex lesions keep coming back.
+People who have HIV may find that the herpes simplex lesions keep returning.
 After a person contracts the herpes virus, it remains in the spinal cord ganglia for life.
 Herpes lesions

 In people with very damaged immune systems, the herpes simplex virus can also cause:

 - infections of the bronchus, or breathing tube